Excel -- Scenarios -- Programming

 4. Click OK.

-Enter the data on the worksheet
+Enter data on worksheet

 Add Error Handling to the Event Code